 Join us as a school community

-Many schools (primary, secondary, and sixth form colleges) choose to be institutional members of Citizens UK.
-Their membership is an expression of their commitment to develop student leadership, as well as strengthen their links with families and neighbouring organisations.
-It is a way for them to address issues beyond the school gates, through Community Organising, as well as issues which have a direct impact on the wellbeing of their young people and families.
+Joining Citizens UK as a member you will not only support students to become leaders but build strong relationships with families and neighbouring organisations.
+It is a way for schools and colleges to address issues beyond their gates as well as issues which have a direct impact on the wellbeing of their young people and families.

 Teachers at Radford Primary Academy in Nottingham were supported by Community Organisers to engage their young people in a listening campaign to identify issues they wanted to address in their local area.
 Once issues had been identified, the school was supported to develop a campaign to improve a local park, which had been kept untidy for a long while.
 Teachers and young people were trained to devise strategies and build a successful campaign.
 Read all about the campaign here.